tweag/webllm-privacy-experiment/BLOG_1.md

 Instead of processing this simple arithmetic question locally, WebLLM **classified it as complex** and forwarded it to OpenAI’s API.
 The inconsistency in inference logic highlights areas that require further optimization.

 However, this **unreliability is more related to the smaller models** than to WebLLM itself.
 Even if the same smaller models were running server-side, we would likely see similar unpredictability in responses.
-This erradic behavior was also noted in the redaction process that often missed full name of people or orgnaztion and wasn't able to redact it, specially when more than one name was sent in the prompt.
+This erratic behavior was also noted in the redaction process, which often missed the full name of people or organizations and wasn't able to redact it, especially when more than one name was sent in the prompt.

 Additionally, performance varies significantly based on hardware capabilities, making standardization across user environments a challenge.